 Plan Frequent Visits

 Depending on how far apart you’re living from your spouse or family, try to schedule frequent visits at either location.
 Seeing each other happy in familiar and new settings will comfort you and also excite you about the future when the movers will bring your belongings and help you settle into your new surroundings with your loved ones.
-The anticipation for in-person visits will guide you through the difficult and lonely times.
+The anticipation of in-person visits will guide you through difficult and lonely times.

 Keep Communication Lines Open

 Staying connected is vital when you’re living apart.
-Schedule a definite time during the day when you talk on the phone, Skype or FaceTime with one another, so you’re up-to-date on daily happenings and when you need a friendly face to wish you a goodnight.
+Schedule a definite time during the day when you talk on the phone, Skype, or FaceTime with one another, so you’re up-to-date on daily happenings and when you need a friendly face to wish you a goodnight.
 Social media channels offer the chance to share daily life and milestones as well as how you’re feeling.
-Use e-mail to communicate about issues regarding your house sale, potential neighborhoods to live in and when, finally, to contact the moving company.
+Use e-mail to communicate about issues regarding your house sale, potential neighborhoods to live in, and when, finally, to contact the moving company.

-If you keep busy by participating in activities or joining clubs in your new neighborhood, you’ll feel less lonely and will meet new friends, learning about your new locale.
+If you keep busy by participating in activities or joining clubs in your new neighborhood, you’ll feel less lonely and will meet new friends, and learn about your new locale.
 When loved ones join you, and the movers transport you all to your new home, you’ll be able to introduce them around the neighborhood like you’ve lived there forever.